Edith Mahier: Career

 By 1935, Mahier had become an associate professor when she was honored by inclusion in the volume American women, along with 8 other OU faculty women and around 6,000 women from throughout the nation who had earned recognition in their fields.
 She began teaching a two-year fashion drawing course in 1938 when the university created a new five-year degree program, Art for Industry, which became the Fashion Arts curriculum in 1941 under her direction.
 She and her sister, Frances Mahier Brandon, were instrumental in bringing Native American design to fashion, after they presented research on various tribal motifs to Stanley Marcus head of Neiman Marcus.
 The designs were later featured in Vogue, and the March issue of Holland's Magazine, when Neiman Marcus developed a fashion line around the motifs.

-That same year, Mahier won the federal commission to paint a mural for the post office mural project for the U.S. Treasury Department's Section of Fine Arts at the Watonga, Oklahoma facility.
+That same year, Mahier won the federal commission to paint a mural for the post office mural project for the U.S. Treasury Department's Section of Fine Arts at the Watonga, Oklahoma, facility.
 She was the only Oklahoma woman to paint murals in Oklahoma as part of the project.
 Her painting, Roman Nose Canyon, shows Cheyenne Chief Henry Roman Nose in the center of the painting with a rifle, accompanied by his family and other Cheyenne.
 Behind the chief is a Conestoga wagon with settlers who have stopped for water in the rugged canyon terrain, painted with bright oranges and reds.
 The artwork was controversial for the local Southern Cheyenne tribe.
 Chief Red Bird criticized the depiction of Chief Roman Nose, saying that the painting made him "look like a Navajo" and complained that the breech clout was too short and the feathers were worn too far forward on his head.

 Mahier founded and became the faculty advisor of a fashion fabrication organization called "Shadowbox", in which students and manufacturers could work together on innovations.
 In the 1950s, her Fashion Design curricula was moved to the home economics department, when she was transferred there.
 She completed her OU tenure as the head of the fashion and textiles department, retiring in 1963.
 Thereafter, she moved to Natchez, Mississippi, where her sister resided.

 Death and interment

 At the time of her death, Mahier was living in the Williamsburg (Bahin House) which is listed on the National Register of Historic Places.
-Mahier died December 2, 1967 in Natchez, Mississippi and was buried at Roselawn Memorial Park and Mausoleum, in Baton Rouge, Louisiana.
+Mahier died December 2, 1967, in Natchez, Mississippi.